hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/flutter-graphql/tutorial-site/content/realtime-feed/1-subscribe-to-new-todos.md

 The above subscription gives only the "last added" element in the database (ordered by `id` and limit set to 1).
 So whenever a todo is added in the database, this subscription will receive data.

-We can treat this subscription data as an event notification saying "something has been added" and fetch all the todos from the database newer than the newest todo present in the local cache.
+We can treat this subscription data as an event notification saying "something has been added" and fetch all the todos from the database latest with respect to your todo present in the local cache.

 Whenever such an event notification occurs, we can fetch the newer todos with the following query: